Economic Impact of the Plant-based Products Industry

 Mark Remmert, CEO of Green Dot Bioplastics, a PBPC member company

-Sources: An Economic Impact Analysis of the U.S. Biobased Products Industry and The Growing U.S. Bioeconomy: Drivers, Development, and Constraints.
+Sources: An Economic Impact Analysis of the U.S. Biobased Products Industry: 2023 Update, The U.S. Bioscience Economy: Driving Economic Growth and Opportunity in States and Regions TECONOMY / BIO 2024, and The Growing U.S. Bioeconomy: Drivers, Development, and Constraints.